jschevers/getdata_courseproject/README.md

 This before Assignment 3, because it's also about the variable names.
 To clean these I removed (with gsub) the tokens '(',')','-' en set the names to lowercase.

 ## Assignment 3:
 The file activity_labels.txt contains the activitycodes with the descriptive names.
-With write.tabel (default settings) this file is read in and merged with the data.
+With read.tabel (default settings) this file is read in and merged with the data.
 Column 82 will be created and called "activitylabel".

 ## Assignment 5: